getoutreach/clientxtsdk/docs/sdk.md

 Currently, there are two supported decoration update types: text and badge.

-To update the text decoration of addon endtry point, you can use one of this calls:
+To update the text decoration of addon entry point, you can use one of this calls:

 ```javascript
 addonSdk.decorate('Messages (2)');